Last Updated on January 20, 2026

 Georgia venue statute defines the locality where a certain lawsuit may be started or filed.
 It is a county for state courts or a district or division for federal courts.
 In divorce cases, the venue is usually the county where either party lives or the dispute arises.

 According to the divorce requirements for the state of Georgia, the Complaint for Divorce must be filed in the county where the defendant lives.
-If the other party moved within 6 months of the filing date, the case may be commenced in the county where they both lived.
-The petitioner may also file in their county if the defendant lives in another state now.
+If the defendant moved to a different Georgia county within six months of the filing date, the petitioner may still file in the county of the marital residence, provided it was the county where they both last lived together.
+If the defendant lives in another state, the petitioner may file in their own county of residence, provided they meet the six-month Georgia residency requirement.